8 Remarkable Female Architects Across Time

 Born in Italy and well connected to the Modernist scene there, Lina Bo Bardi and her art dealer husband moved to Brazil in the aftermath of World War II.
 It was in her adopted homeland that she designed her most famous project, the Museu de Arte de São Paulo (MASP).
 She designed both the building and the exhibition arrangement.

 Breaking with conventional museum design, Bo Bardi created a single, wide-open interior space with glass walls.
-Artworks, even paintings, were displayed on concrete and glass stands, rather then hung on the walls.
-This stripped-down design was a particularly bold choice for a museum with a large collection of historical artworks.
+Artworks, even paintings, were displayed on concrete and glass stands, rather than hung on the walls.
+This stripped-down design was a particularly bold choice for a museum with an extensive collection of historical artworks.
 However, it allows for glass walls that create a light-filled interior without internal dividers to create artificial distinctions between art from different times and places.
 Just as paintings appear suspended in glass frames within the museum, the building itself appears suspended above the street outside.
 Bo Bardi’s fondness for glass-filled, elevated buildings also appears in her other projects such as her own home, Glass House, in a suburb of São Paulo.

 Black female architect Norma Merrick Sklarek faced, and overcame, double discrimination.
 As the first African-American woman to become a licensed architect (in multiple states), she is sometimes known as the “Rosa Parks of Architecture”.
 In fact, she achieved too many firsts to name them all in this article.